BasilKarol/algorithms-in-python/README.md

 ## Overview <a name="overview"/></a>

 This repository contains code for creating a simple **dashboard** using Plotly's Dash.
 The final dashboard includes **interactive** plots that describe histograms for five different data samples and five distributions that can estimate the data.
-(Images are provided in the 'Examples & Usage' section.)"
+(Images are provided in the 'Examples & Usage' section.)

+**Materials** that I've used to learn Dash's basics: [Getting Started With Dash](https://www.youtube.com/watch?v=XOFrvzWFM7Y&list=WL)

 ## Getting Started  <a name="getting-started"/></a>